MrPryanic/SkillFactory/README.md

 # SkillFactory
-Projects from SF DS course
+This repository assigned for the tasks from SkillFactory DS course